Quick answer

 Is my copy of The Malay Archipelago a first edition?

-A first edition of The Malay Archipelago by Alfred Russel Wallace (Macmillan and Co.) is identified by: First edition, published in two volumes in spring 1869, octavo, with half-titles, 2 frontispieces, 9 maps (2 folding), 6 plates, and numerous text illustrations.
+A first edition of The Malay Archipelago by Alfred Russel Wallace (Macmillan and Co.) is identified by: The true first edition was published in spring 1869 in two octavo volumes, bound in original gilt-stamped green cloth, with publisher's advertisements dated December 1868 bound into volume I.

 How do I tell the first printing from a later one?